updated March 3, 2026

 Weather Policy:

-IF OUR NEW PRACTICE WILL BE OUTDOORS, what you wear should be practical for the weather.
+If we ever practice outdoors, what you wear needs to be practical for the weather.
 In the blazing summer, bring sunscreen, hat, and lots of water.
 If the "Feels Like" temperature is 95 or greater, we will cancel. -- Once you make yourself known to miyakokyudojo@gmail.com we will usually send out an email cancelling practice the day before, if the weather looks bad.

-In the winter, wear layers.
-We MIGHT NOT have an indoor location for bad weather, but if it's dry and it's not too cold, we COULD BE OUTSIDE for sure.
-FOR OUTSIDE PRACTICE, we've found a neat trick on the NOAA weather site : Use the "Hourly Weather Graph".
+In the winter, wear layers if we practice outside.
+For outside practice in the winter, we've found a neat trick on the NOAA weather site : Use the "Hourly Weather Graph".
 Specifically, look at windchill being greater than 42 degrees and low probability of precipitation.
 We might go a little under 42 if there's not much cloudcover.
 And again, once you make yourself known to miyakokyudojo@gmail.com, we will usually send out an email cancelling practice the day before, if the weather looks bad.

 Where Are Practices Held?